kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 Every personal skill that I learned from cooking to martial arts to riding a bike to driving is also a failure at the beginning.

+## Why do you want to work in a call center?

+NOTE: I'm using my answer from my last call center interview.
+I was 26 at the time so I'm going to use this for my example.

 I'm 26 now.
-(NOTE: This was my age during my last call center interview, so I'm using this as an example.)

 And I'm beginning to realize that I'm running out of time.